 - Magic Trowel

-- drop cloth (cover your floors)
+- drop cloth (floor coverings)

 - drywall sander

-If you’re doing a small room where you’ll only need one bucket, I’d choose a ready mix joint compound.
+If you’re doing a small area where you’ll only need one bucket, I’d choose a ready mix joint compound.
 It costs about $15 for a 5 gallon bucket.
 So for $15 you get the mud and a bucket.

-Dry joint compound is much cheaper.
+Powder joint compound is much cheaper.
 You can get about 4 times the coverage with dry mix mud.
 If you’re doing a LOT of skim coating, dry is probably a cost effective option.
 You still need the 5 gallon bucket which runs about $4-5.

 Prepare the joint compound

 Use a a mixing attachment for your drill to mix the joint compound to the consistency of thick pancake batter.
 It’s got to be thin enough for you to smooth it on the wall but not so thin that it just drips and dribbles down the wall.
 You may have to play around with it until you get the “just right” consistency.
+Most importantly, make sure there aren’t any lumps.

 If you’re using ready mix mud, add a little water at a time so you don’t end up making it too runny.
 This is where dry mix can be beneficial.
 If it does end up too runny, add more dry mix.